Women, Music & Power: 10 Artists, 10 Songs That Changed Everything

-The music industry, more than any other arm of entertainment, remains male-controlled, and seemingly impervious to a significant reckoning after #MeToo.
+The music industry, more than any other aspect of the entertainment industry, remains male-controlled, and seemingly impervious to a significant reckoning after #MeToo.
 But that doesn’t mean the matriarchy hasn’t made its mark.
-For decades, women artists have challenged every false, sexist assumption: about their autonomy, their creativity, their money and, yes, their music.
+For decades, women artists have challenged every sexist assumption about their autonomy, their creativity, their money and, yes, their music.
 Below are 10 pivotal songs by 10 women who changed music forever – and risked everything to do so.

 After accusations that she stole songwriting credit from a musician in her band during the recording of her landmark 1998 LP The Miseducation of Lauryn Hill and on subsequent tours, Hill fought back.
 She spoke out about taking creative credit and control over her vision -- both issues with which many prominent women in music (including Taylor Swift and Björk in recent years) struggle.
 “You may be able to make suggestions, but you can’t write FOR me.
 I am the architect of my creative expression,” Hill wrote in a 2018 rebuttal.
 “No matter how incredible the musicians who play with me are, MY name is on the marquee.”
 Turns out some guys are only about “that thing”: taking the glory.